-One of our clients faced a conversion rate of 27% on the merchant-platform level, while the conversion on the payment gateway level was at 74%.
-Comparing these numbers made it clear that there’s some problem on the payment invoice creation stage.
+One of our clients faced a conversion rate of 27% on the merchant-platform level, while the conversion on the payment gateway level was 74%.
+Comparing these numbers made it clear that there's some problem with the payment invoice creation stage.

-Corefy’s payment team examined the client’s web application and revealed that the payment form appeared in a popup taking part of the screen space.
+Corefy's payment team examined the client's web application and revealed that the payment form appeared in a popup, taking part of the screen space.
 If a user misclicked the popup, it closed and returned them to the order page.
-Given that each time a client clicks the “Pay” button a new payment invoice is being created, only one out of many payment invoices was actually paid.
+Since a new payment invoice is being created each time a client clicks the "Pay" button, only one out of many payment invoices was actually paid.

-Still, it wasn’t the only cause of high shopping cart abandonment rates.
+Still, there were other causes of high shopping cart abandonment rates.
 Another one was related to the business logic of a user flow.
-The thing is that the only chance for a customer to see the final price was by clicking “Pay.”
-If the customer was not okay with the price, they had to return to the order, edit it and click “Pay” again.
+The thing is that the only chance for a customer to see the final price was by clicking "Pay."
+If the customer was not okay with the price, they had to return to the order, edit it and click "Pay" again.
 It affected the conversion rate negatively.

 3️⃣ Helping route payments efficiently and avoid declines

 One of our international high-risk clients connected multiple payment providers across its geographies and set up transaction routing at its discretion.
-After witnessing the conversion of 20%, they asked our payment team to step in and check what’s wrong.
+After witnessing the conversion of 20%, they asked our payment team to step in and check what was wrong.

 We noticed that the client's routing scheme had not taken into account the high-risk acquiring specificities regarding the data to be transferred and antifraud systems stiffness.